POST UPDATED ON 17 MAY 2018

 Golden Triangle and Rajasthan

-India is a massive country and though it is much smaller than USA or Australia, it is still impossible to see everything in one visit.
+Which places should you visit when you travel to India?
+India is a massive country and though it is much smaller than USA or Australia, it is still impossible to see everything in one trip.
 Infact, the country has so much cultural, geographical and historical variety, it would take a few lifetimes to really get to know all these Indias.

 The best way to see India is by covering one or two regions in a trip.
 This ofcourse depends on the duration of your trip.
 Most travellers can only manage 2 to 3 weeks but a lot can be covered in this time.
 And for most, this is adequate.
 India is like an amazing sensory overload, what with the colours, crowds, street scenes, monuments, flavours, smells and sounds.
 Tourists are happily exhausted by the end.